We cannot forget our calling...

 “We’ve seen governments around the world have become increasingly tight-fisted over the years,” says Esther.
 “They are resistant to Christian organizations and nonprofits, making it difficult to serve in these areas.”

-Esther believes this is why programs such as the Orphan Graduate Program are so crucial.
-Working with the graduates, rather than the orphanages themselves, provides an inroad to an otherwise restricted community of orphans.
+Esther believes this is why programs such as the Aging Out Program are so crucial.
+Working with the young adults, rather than the orphanages themselves, provides an inroad to an otherwise restricted community of orphans.

 “This is something I continually pray for Orphan Outreach.
 I pray for God to open doors to more programs and that Orphan Outreach would be able to continue working with our existing partners.
 As the attitude changes across the world, I pray God would bless our programs and our in-country staff.
 I pray He would protect them, give them opportunities, and open doors for them.”